Post

 ~=20:30 Pick up luggage + complete immigration clearance

-First, I went to the convenience store at the airport to buy some snacks for energy, exchanged money, and took a short break.
+First, we went to the convenience store at the airport to buy some snacks for energy, exchanged money, and took a short rest.

 ~=21:00 Arrive at Gimhae Light Rail — Airport Station